Mountain biking on a blue-sky day in Curt Gowdy State Park

 A herd grazing at Terry Bison Ranch

-No trip to Cheyenne is complete without seeing the iconic Wyoming State Capitol Building, a National Historic Landmark.
-Nearby, Wyoming State Museum gives even more perspective on the state’s background.
+No trip to Cheyenne is complete without seeing the iconic Wyoming State Capitol Building, a National Historic Landmark where women were first guaranteed the right to vote and hold public office in the USA.
+Nearby, the Wyoming State Museum gives even more perspective on the state’s background.
 Explore Downtown Cheyenne’s Western stores and museums, or take a historic walking tour to immerse yourself in the spirit of the Old West – it’s everywhere.
-Find cowboys and cowgirls, rodeos, ranches, gunslingers, historic hotels, Western high-style cuisine and old-fashioned Western entertainment.
+Enjoy Western themed public art, shopping and dining.
 See the Cheyenne Gunslingers perform, or visit Terry Bison Ranch to experience the cowboy life: With 12,000 hectares and 2,300 grazing bison, the ranch is the perfect place to put your newfound Western education to work.

 The city offers plenty of outdoor adventures, from horseback riding and rock climbing to fishing and mountain biking.
 Cheyenne is also the gateway to some of the nation’s most beloved parks and monuments: In less than a day’s drive, you can reach South Dakota’s Mount Rushmore and Black Hills, Colorado’s Rocky Mountain National Park or Wyoming’s Devils Tower National Monument, Yellowstone National Park and Grand Teton National Park.
 Head to Curt Gowdy State Park and Vedauwoo Recreation Area to see striking granite towers and rock formations (hike, camp or mountain bike while there).

 The Cheyenne Botanic Gardens is a neat counterpoint to the rugged outdoors.
-Set on the high planes and featuring hectares of varied environments, its features include a Peace Garden, Discovery Pond and The Paul Smith Children’s Village, which teaches kids about sustainable food production practices and more.
+Set on the high planes and featuring hectares of varied environments, its features include a large indoor conservatory, a Peace Garden, Discovery Pond and The Paul Smith Children’s Village, which teaches kids about sustainable food production practices and more.

 Cheyenne’s Railroad History